open-education-hub/operating-systems/content/chapters/io/lab/content/local-io-in-action.md

 The `with` keyword is just a _context manager_ that makes sure `save_file` is also closed when its "body" finished.
 Writing the data is done simply by calling the `write()` function.
-As you've probably figured out, there's an entire **sofware stack** beneath this `write()` function that sends the data first to libc and then to the kernel.
+As you've probably figured out, there's an entire **software stack** beneath this `write()` function that sends the data first to libc and then to the kernel.
-Furthemore, the kernel itself has its own separate stack for handling I/O requests.
+Furthermore, the kernel itself has its own separate stack for handling I/O requests.

 ![Software Stacks Everywhere](../media/software-stacks-everywhere.jpeg)